For info on the thematic structure, see the introduction page.

 1.247 Nestor's advice

-This whole theme appears to be about 'obeying'.
-The Greeks, being a warrior people, 'obey' the voice of heroism represented by Nestor.
-He wants the two quarrelsome heroes to obey him, just as the heroes of old did.
-But Agamemnon accuses Achilles of wanting to be the best of them all, the leader who orders everyone about.
+This whole theme appears to be about "obeying".
+The Greeks, being a warrior people, habitually "obey" the voice of heroism represented by Nestor (see here ).
+Nestor wants the two quarrelsome heroes to obey him instead of unheroic quarreling, but Agamemnon accuses Achilles of wanting to be the best of them all, the leader who orders everyone about.
 Agamemnon is not going to obey that.
-Achilles in turn refuses to follow the leadership of Agamemnon though he will not fight him because of the girl.
+Achilles in turn refuses to obey Agamemnon though he will not fight him on account of the girl.

 1.306 embassies to Achilles and Chryses